Facts & Figures

 New South Wales is Australia's second largest wine producing state, accounting for nearly one third of the nation's output.

 Consumption is growing in domestic and export markets with significant upside in premium, fast growing Asian markets.
-In the end, NSW wine makes an important economic contribution in terms of tourism, business turnover and jobs created.
+In the end, the NSW wine industry makes a significant economic contribution in terms of production, export, agritourism, wholesale, retail, hospitality, business turnover and jobs created.

 Things you didn't know about NSW Wine